 To recap, a key to successful planning is understanding how you study, what you need to survive mentally, and to be flexible within the structures you impose on yourself.

-Don’t forget Alison and Learning Development are there if you need help.
+Don’t forget Alison and Academic Learning Support are there if you need help.